Your first neuron

 HH, and we are specifying some parameters of the thing we're adding using name value syntax.

-Let's break this up by focusing on the first line.
+Let's break this down by focusing on the first line.
 We're adding a component that is specified by the string

 When we look at our model by typing